zmalone/chef-web-docs/source/controls-for-compliance/rhel/create-a-basic-audit-control/2/_index.md

 Let's say that your organization's internal audit policy states that no web file can be owned by the `root` user.
 Let's add an audit control that tests for this.

 There are multiple ways to organize your audit code.
 You can create one recipe for each platform that you manage, as is done in the [audit-cis](https://supermarket.chef.io/cookbooks/audit-cis) cookbook on Chef Supermarket.
-Or you might create one recipe for each category you need to verify &ndash; security, services, network configuration, and so on.
+Alternatively, you might create one recipe for each category you need to verify &ndash; security, services, network configuration, and so on.
 For now, you'll add the audit code to the default recipe.

 Add the following code to your default recipe, <code class="file-path">default.rb</code>.